Rafflesia kerrii

 The flower is endangered.
 Though already naturally rare, tourists trying to get close to the flower for photos easily trample the host plant or young buds.
 Also the locals collect both buds and flowers both as a delicacy as well as for its claimed medical powers.
 A concoction of cooked buds or flowers is used as a general tonic, to help for fever or backache or even as a sexual stimulant.
 However, there is a lack of evidence regarding the efficacy of the flower for treating any medical condition.
 The flower is the symbol flower of Surat Thani Province, which is the location of the Khao Sok NP.
+The five "petals", formerly called "perigon lobes" have now been identified by a Harvard research team as true sepals and the corona is now seen as a combination of a true corona, as seen in Sapria with the five connate true petals.

 Discovery

 The species is named after the Irish botanist, Arthur Francis George Kerr, who collected plants extensively in Thailand.
-It was Kerr who first collected a specimen of this species in 1927, and further three by 1929.
-The specimen later used as the type specimen was collected on February 3, 1929 at Khao Pho Ta Luang Kaeo near Ranong.
+It was Kerr who first collected a specimen of this species in 1927, and a further three by 1929.
+The specimen later used as the type specimen was collected on 3 February 1929 at Khao Pho Ta Luang Kaeo near Ranong.
 It was scientifically collected several times afterwards, believed to be R. patma.
 In 1984 Willem Meijer described it as a separate species.